njuwill/bigfoot-tutorials/rstudio/README.md

 # rstudio

-RStudio Server v1.0.44 open source version is available at `http://bdapp3.ccs.miami.edu:8787`.
+RStudio Server v1.0.44 open source version is available at `http://BIGFOOT_RSTUDIO_HOST:8787`. `BIGFOOT_RSTUDIO_HOST` is the host name of the rstudio node in bigfoot cluster.
 Open this url in your browser and then login with your bigfoot user name and password.

 # Home Directory